elahe-hosseini98/elahe-hosseini98/README.md

 ## 🌟 About Me
 I'm passionate about **developing cool projects for fun** and exploring ways to integrate **AI** into everything I build.
-With a **Master’s in AI** and plans to start my **PhD in Software Engineering and AI** soon, I'm on a journey to uncover the extraordinary potential of algorithms and optimization.
+I have a **Master’s in AI**, and hopefully, I will start my **PhD in Software Engineering and AI** soon.
+I'm on a journey to uncover the extraordinary potential of algorithms and optimization.

 Right now, I’m in a **mandatory pause** in my professional career (a tough transition, but I’m making the most of it!).
 To stay sharp, I’ve been diving into **personal projects**—check out my latest experiments in the **repositories section**!